-Forming around 4% of the population, people with the ESTP personality type are very social, spontaneous and direct.
+Forming around 4% of the population, people with the ESTP personality type are very social, spontaneous, and direct.
 Some may even see them as rude or reckless, but ESTPs truly love action and always dive right into the heart of the storm.
-ESTPs dislike theoretical debates or thinking about the future – they are only interested in the present moment and focus all their efforts on enjoying what is rather than thinking about what could be.
+ESTPs dislike theoretical debates or thinking about the future.
+They are interested only in the present moment and focus all their efforts on enjoying what is rather than thinking about what could be.

 Better to live one year as a tiger than a hundred as a sheep.

 As ESTPs dislike theory and abstract thinking, they often have problems in school, especially in later years.
 People with this personality type see theoretical discussions as boring and pointless.
 In contrast, their energy and passion are virtually unlimited when it comes to activities they see as practical and exciting.
-ESTPs can be very inspiring and convincing – this makes them excellent sales representatives, consultants and entrepreneurs.
-This personality type is truly very colorful – it is crucial that every ESTP recognizes their own talents, as well as strengths and weaknesses.
+ESTPs can be very inspiring and convincing.
+This makes them excellent sales representatives, consultants, and entrepreneurs.
+This personality type is truly very colorful.
+It is crucial that every ESTP recognizes their own talents, as well as strengths and weaknesses.

 If you would like to learn more about the ESTP personality type and its traits, download the ESTP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: